joshdk/retry/README.md

 ### Limit task time

 The `-task-time` flag limits the maximum time that a command can run for.
+A value of 0 allows unlimited time.

 > Run `wget https://example.com`, but limit the command to only run for a maximum of 15 seconds.
 >